 Sit out all your cutting boards or plates in front of each chair.

 To add some movement to the place setting I added long tails on the twine and draped it all the way over to the utensils.
 But the napkin is not finished.
 It's the little details that make the difference.

 You can add anything under the twine but we went with rosemary.
 I was looking for something that was used in medicine.

 Since my sister had a rosemary bush and it was free I decided that rosemary would be perfect.
 Plus rosemary was used in ancient times as a medicinal plant to alleviate muscle pain, improve memory and boost the immune and circulatory system.
+What a great option!

 I love cooking with rosemary so my memory should be amazing!
 LOL!